smeghen/vitality-physio/README.md

 * When working on products.html in the products app I had difficulty getting the product images to display.
 After checking numerous options and searching for spelling mistakes, the answer was found on Slack.
 I was missing the 'django.template.context_processors.media', in the TEMPLATE 'context_processors' in settings.py.

+* When trying to link to AWS I encountered an issue that Heroku would fail in building and deploying giving an error log of ModuleNotFound: No module named 'storages'.
+I reviewed the steps that I had taken and checked my installs using the command pip list, which showed that django-storages had been installed.
+In settings.py it had been added correctly to the Installed Apps and I review the requiremnents.txt and it was showing.
+After many hours of searching the error on Slack and stepping through the process I could not find anything that was done wrong.
+After leaving the issue overnight and looking at it freah the next day I ran through the same checklist and discovered that on restarting the workspace the requirements.txt was missing items that had previously been showing.
+Doing a pip3 freeze > requirements.txt and pushing the changes and all worked fine and Heroku was able to connect to AWS.

 # Deployment